 Bud's breakfast experience gives the reader the opportunity to see that people are both mean and kind during this time when everyone is suffering because of the Depression.
 The man who controls the line lacks basic compassion if he's willing to turn away just one child while the pretend family takes the chance of being turned away themselves by including him in their group.
 Their kindness comes out of nowhere and continues with their willingness to share their sugar supply.
 They are part of a population who understands that basic kindness can make all the difference in a time of struggle.

 . . . and they're out cold with their faces smack-dab on the book.
-He says this is what makes the librarians angry, even more than laughing out loud in the library, because it ruins what is so important to them, books.
+He says

 Bud leaves his suitcase at the desk and goes in search of Miss Hill.
-Unfortunately, he doesn't find her, and when he asks the librarian at the desk where Miss Hill is, the answer begins with, 'œMy goodness, haven't you heard?' Immediately, Bud is reminded of Rule Number 16: 'œIf a grownup ever starts a sentence by saying, '"Haven't you heard,' get ready, because what's about to come out of their mouth is gonna drop you headfirst into a boiling tragedy.' It will be like your grandmother getting her whole body pulled through a wringer on a washing machine or something like hearing that a horse slipped on the ice and landed on some kid you go to school with.
+Unfortunately, he doesn't find her, and when he asks the librarian at the desk where Miss Hill is, the answer begins with, 'My goodness, haven't you heard?'
+Immediately, Bud is reminded of Rule Number 16: 'If a grownup ever starts a sentence by saying, '"Haven't you heard,' get ready, because what's about to come out of their mouth is gonna drop you headfirst into a boiling tragedy.'
+It will be like your grandmother getting her whole body pulled through a wringer on a washing machine or something like hearing that a horse slipped on the ice and landed on some kid you go to school with.
 Humorously, the answer is nowhere near as tragic as Bud expects.
 Miss Hill has just gotten married and moved to Chicago.
 When Bud asks how long it will take to walk there, like a typical librarian, the lady pulls out three different books to tell Bud that it will take 54 hours to walk to Chicago.
 To Bud, Miss Hill might now be a million miles away from Flint, a squashed, crunched up mess in a washing machine when it comes to helping him.

 Bud sits down at a table to think about his next step.
 Going back to the Home is out, because he knows that the place is more and more crowded with orphans, many of whom are just sick, little babies.
 The overworked caseworkers and staffers don't even give out their names or call the children by their own, because they are no quickly moved in and out.
 So, he picks up his suitcase and walks outside into the regular air and stinking smells of Flint.
 The closing of the library door is exactly the kind of door his mother had told him about.
 He know that another is about to open.
 Then, Bud returns to the Christmas trees and curls up with his blanket, falling fast asleep.